 African Americans in Oregon: A Labor Market Perspective

-The number of Black people living in Oregon has grown by 28% over the last decade to 124,500 people, according to American Community Survey (ACS) 2019 estimates.
-One in three Black people (37%) in the state are Black or African American in addition to one or more races.
-Oregon’s Black population is relatively young, with a median age of 28.4 years compared to 39.7 years across all races in Oregon.
+The number of Black people living in Oregon has grown by 37% over the last decade to nearly 146,000 people, according to American Community Survey (ACS) 2023 estimates.
+Two out of five (40%) Black people in the state identify themselves as Black or African American in addition to one or more other races.
+Oregon’s Black population is relatively young, with a median age of 28.3 years in 2023 compared to 40.7 years across all races in Oregon.

-Black residents in Oregon have achieved increasing levels of educational attainment over the past decade.
-The share of Black people whose highest level of educational attainment is a high school diploma (or equivalent) increased by 5 percentage points to 23% from 2010 to 2019.
-The share whose highest level of educational attainment is a bachelor’s degree increased by 6 percentage points to 20%, and the share with a graduate or professional degree increased 2 percentage points to 12% of the state’s Black population.
-Increased levels of educational attainment typically improves employment outcomes in terms of lower unemployment rates and higher earnings, which we will explore in the following sections.
+While the share of people aged 25 and older with a bachelor’s degree or higher is slightly lower for Oregon’s Black residents (32%) compared with all in the state (38%), Black Oregonians have achieved increasing levels of educational attainment over the past decade.
+The share of Black people whose highest level of educational attainment is a bachelor’s degree increased by 7 percentage points to 22% from 2013 to 2023.
+The share with a graduate or professional degree increased by 2 percentage points to 11% during the same period.
+Increased levels of educational attainment typically improve employment outcomes in terms of lower unemployment rates and higher earnings, which we will explore in the following sections.

 Employment

-According to U.S. Census microdata, workers who identified as Black alone or in combination with one or more races made up roughly 3% of the state’s workforce in 2019.
-The share of Black workers in Oregon has grown at roughly three times the rate of the state’s overall workforce over the past decade (59% vs. 20%), increasing from 33,000 people in 2010 to 52,500 people in 2019.
+According to the U.S. Census Bureau, workers who identified as Black made up roughly 3% of the state’s workforce in 2023.
+The share of Black workers in Oregon has grown at more than four times the rate of the state’s overall workforce over the past decade (77% vs. 18%), increasing from 37,000 people in 2013 to 66,000 people in 2023.

-In 2019, most Black workers in the state worked in management, business, science, and arts occupations (42% of workers) followed by service (24%) and sales and office (18%) occupations.
-Black workers are more likely to work in service occupations compared to all workers (24% vs. 18%) and less likely to work in natural resources, construction, and maintenance occupations (3% vs 9%).
+In 2023, most Black workers in the state worked in management, business, science, and arts occupations (42% of workers); followed by sales and office occupations (21%); and service occupations (19%).
+Small survey sample sizes limit the ability to make meaningful comparisons in occupational employment for Oregon’s Black workforce compared to employment for all workers across the state in many cases except for natural resources, construction, and maintenance occupations in which Black workers are less than half as likely to be employed (3% vs 8%).

 Labor Market Outcomes

 The Black population’s labor force participation rate has increased to become higher than for the state’s overall population, driven in part by increased levels of educational attainment in the Black community and overall improving labor market conditions.
-However, Black Oregonians continue to suffer from a significantly higher unemployment rate at 9.0% compared to 5.5% for all in Oregon’s labor force on average from 2015 to 2019.
+However, Black Oregonians continue to suffer from a significantly higher unemployment rate at 7.7% compared with 5.4% for all in Oregon’s labor force on average from 2019 to 2023.

 Keep Moving Forward

 Though only a small share of the state’s population, Oregon’s Black population is diverse, young, and has grown quickly over the last 10 years.
 Black Oregonians have achieved higher levels of educational attainment over the past decade and have experienced better economic outcomes including higher labor force participation, lower unemployment rates, and higher earnings.
-However, disparities in labor market outcomes between Black people and all in Oregon persist and may worsen in the short term during the COVID-19 pandemic recession and its recovery, as research from the Federal Reserve Bank of San Francisco shows that relative labor market outcomes for Black people improve under tight labor market conditions and worsen during recessions.
+However, disparities in labor market outcomes between Black people and all in Oregon persist.

 Eradicating economic disparities between marginalized groups of people will increase the U.S.’s overall economic output and improve the lives of individuals and families.
 To keep moving forward towards better economic outcomes, a combination of individual and policy-level efforts are necessary.
 Individuals can increase their earnings and decrease their likelihood of becoming unemployed through education and training efforts.
 Key federal agencies such as the Federal Reserve Bank of America can act in ways that promote economic recovery and expansion for longer periods of time, and state and local government can ensure their policies are inclusive of everyone in their communities.
 Businesses also have a role to play by examining and improving their policies related to the hiring, retention, and promotion of workers.